grumets/nimmbus/GUF_integration/README.md

 # Instructions for the integration of the GUF system (based on the NiMMbus service) in your resources

 The NiMMbus service is an OGC Geospatial User Feedback (GUF) implementation developed by the MiraMon team of the Grumets research group in the Universitat Autònoma de Barcelona and the CREAF, based on the previous NiMMbus system and evolved as a contribution to the H2020 NextGEOSS project.
 The NextGEOSS project has received funding from the European Union Horizon 2020 research and innovation programme under grant agreement No 730329.
+Currently GUF is being extended through the H2020 Eiffel project, under grant agreement 101003518, to extend quality elements to capture quality metadata in climate change scenarios, as well as to extend GUF features to store and share knowledge elements.

 This page provides general instructions for the GUF integration with your resources.
 They can be part of your catalogue or can be individual web pages.
 A "resource" can be anything that has an identifier in the web.
 Nevertheless, it is expected that your resources have some spatial component.
 In this page we explain two ways to integrate the Geospatial User Feedback in your web application: